chif-gar-arhived/chif-gar-arhived.github.io/README.md

 # chif-gar.github.io
-The website of the musical group
+The website of the musical group "Chif-Gar!"